ScottMorse/PyMusician/README.md

 In general, you will probably most often use this function with no arguments simply to convert simple sharp/flat notes and reduce multi-sharp/flats.

 ## \_\_add_\_ & \_\_sub_\_
+<a href="#note---interval-__add__--__sub__">Adding and subtracting Interval objects</a>

 The Note class has adding and subtracting methods, which are used in tandum with the Interval class.
 Adding or subtracting an Interval object to a Note object returns a new Note object at that interval distance higher or lower.
-Read more in the documentation for the Interval class.
+Read more in the documentation for the <a href="#the-interval-class">Interval class</a>.

 ## **Static Methods**
 The main purpose of the Note class's static methods is to allow the possibility to create instances of Note objects in different ways.

 ## Note.from_values(letter,pitch)

-This method allows for the creation of a Note object from the letter and pitch values (both integers) that are normally assigned a note object in normal construction.
-(Read the previous section entitled **Pitch and Letter Values** to understand what these integers are)
+This method allows for the creation of a Note object from the * <a href="#pitchletter-reference">letter and pitch values</a> (both integers) that are normally assigned a note object in normal construction.

 Keep in mind that this method only returns a simple object with no octave or rhythm, though these values can be set to an object after its creation.